edgedb/edgedb/docs/stdlib/json.rst

     db> select <json>'hello world';
     {Json("\"hello world\"")}

-Any value in EdgeDB can be cast to a :eql:type:`json` type as well:
+Any value in Gel can be cast to a :eql:type:`json` type as well:

 .. code-block:: edgeql-repl